 Our Government & Regulatory Affairs Group develops effective strategies to navigate the complex legislative and regulatory processes at the state and federal levels.
 With our extensive knowledge of both the political climate and regulatory landscape, we provide cutting-edge advocacy to ensure that our clients’ voices are heard at the right time and by the right people.

-The Gibbons Government & Regulatory Affairs Department was selected as a “Top 3” lobbying firm in the state in the most recent NJBIZ Reader Ranking Awards.
-The New Jersey Law Journal recently reported that Gibbons was ranked the state’s #1 lawyer-lobbying firm by the New Jersey Election Law Enforcement Commission for the tenth year in a row.
-Attorneys in the Gibbons Government & Regulatory Affairs Department have held key positions in various governmental agencies and as staff members for a variety of federal and state elected officials.
+The New Jersey Law Journal recently reported that Gibbons was ranked the state’s #1 lawyer-lobbying firm by revenue by the New Jersey Election Law Enforcement Commission for the 15th year in a row.
+Attorneys in the Gibbons Government & Regulatory Affairs Group have held key positions in various governmental agencies and as staff members for a variety of federal and state elected officials.

 Areas of Focus